ppkantorski/Mod-Alchemist/Mod Alchemist/repos/README.md

-All credits for these mods go to the developers for their public repositories.
+All credits for these repositories go to the developers.

 https://github.com/Fl4sh9174/Switch-Ultrawide-Mods